A reverse mortgage gave us a second lease on life.

 product (perhaps the only product, period)

 that require this.
-Why is this?
+Why?
 Caution.

 Because reverse mortgages are designed